 Priamus and Gawaine ride to a distant meadow, where Priamus takes out a vial full of waters from Paradise (the Garden of Eden).
 He washes all their wounds with the water, healing them.
 They then return to Gawaine’s companions, and Gawaine suggests they prepare to fight against the Saracens.

 Christian symbolism and magic are again closely tied: here, the Garden of Eden serves as a material, historical, and symbolic site with such a holy and magical status that it retains the power to heal deadly wounds.

 Chapter 11 Gawaine goes with an earl, his knights and Priamus’s knights to join the forces against the Saracens.
 A giant kills many Britons, but they kill many more, finally conquering: they return to Arthur with prisoners and treasure.

 Though the gathering enemy troops had sounded ominous, with Gawaine’s new allies they are relatively easily subdued, helping to cement Arthur’s hold over the region.

 Chapter 12 Gawaine introduces Priamus to Arthur and tells him of their adventure.
 Arthur makes him a knight of the Round Table.
 Then they lay siege to a city until a duchess with other ladies come kneel before Arthur and ask for mercy.
-Arthur calls for a halt, and the son of the city’s duke brings Arthur the castle keys: Arthur sends him to Dover to be a prisoner there.
-Then he appoints lords to rule over that land and continues on to Rome.
+Arthur calls for a halt, and the son of the city’s duke brings Arthur the castle keys.
+Arthur seizes control of the town and sends the duke to Dover to be a prisoner there.
+Then, he appoints lords to rule over that land and continues on to Rome.

 Arthur and his knights are not yet finished with laying siege to any castles they can—they consider it their right as conquerors—but the book also takes care to show how to the inhabitants of the conquered castles these actions are seen as unjust.
 Yet “might is right” is essentially the rule in Arthur’s world.